bootlin/training-materials/slides/yocto-layer-management/yocto-layer-management.typ

 There are multiple tasks that OE/bitbake based projects let you do on your own to ensure build reproducibility:

-- Code distribution and project setup.
+- Code distribution and project setup

 - Release tagging